From the CEO’s Desk

 In a few days, we are about to end an amazing year, yet another year when Social Media continues to play an increasingly important role in Modern Day World.

 It is often alleged that Social media tends to drain joy, by fueling anxieties about the “better” lives that others seem to be leading online and by snatching time we should be spending interacting with others in the real world.

 Here are my two cents on this topic.

-# If we are absorbing more, we need to cleanse more: Other than envy, Social Media is also behind circulation of a lot of other sad stories people must somehow absorb, and some part of it stays with you.
+# If we are absorbing more, we need to cleanse more: Other than envy, Social Media is also behind the circulation of a lot of other sad stories people must somehow absorb, and some part of it stays with you.
 I am not sure if you have seen an increasing trend in meditation, and people who are inclined towards spirituality.
-This trend is owed to the fact that we do need a way to detoxification.
-Meditation creates a break between your chain of thoughts by silencing your internal ‘meaning making machine’ that’s busy in constant ‘analysis paralysis’.
+This trend is owed to the fact that we do need a way to detoxify.
+Meditation creates a break between your chain of thoughts by silencing your internal ‘meaning-making machine’ that’s busy in constant ‘analysis paralysis’.